garrandall/popular-music-data/tracks/the-clapping-song--clap-pat-clap-slap--shirley-ellis.md

 Clap: Take your hands back and clap
 Pat: Take your right arm cros your left arm and pat your partner's right palm with your right palm
 Clap: Now back, with a clap
-Take the flats of your palms and slap your thighs and watch the fun materialize as you sing this little song:
+Take the flats of your palms and slap your thighs and watch the fun materialize as you sing this little song

 My mother told me
 If I was good-ee